SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

 Requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" && HAS_MODULES == True
 ~~~

-Let's examine a what a machine classad looks like.
+Let's examine what a machine classad looks like.
 This is a two step
 process, first we get a name for one of the machines, and then we ask
 condor_status to give us the details for that machine (-long).